-Candy Cane Polish – $15 each (unsexed) – Polish are well known for their fancy “top-hats” or crests of feathers on top of their heads.
-The “Candy Cane” Polish are one of the MOST colorful of Polish chickens because they are a mix of golden brown and dark black with white barring and sometimes dark green accents.
+Candy Corn Polish – $15 each (unsexed) – Polish are well known for their fancy “top-hats” or crests of feathers on top of their heads.
+The “Candy Corn” Polish are one of the MOST colorful of Polish chickens because they are a mix of golden brown and dark black with white barring and sometimes dark green accents.
 They are alert, active, and very fun to watch!
 I do not recommend letting them free range since their crests make it difficult for them to see hawks.
 The females lay medium sized white eggs.

 Coturnix Quail – $2-10 depending on age/sex.
 We have a variety of colors and most can be sexed at around 4 weeks old.
 Coturnix are a fast-growing and early-laying breed of quail, perfect for both meat and egg production.
 The eggs are ivory-gray with dark brown/gray/black spots – similar to the Dalmatian jasper gemstone!
 Quail cannot be allowed to free range since they will fly away.
 They are best housed in rabbit hutches or similar caging or enclosed aviaries.